Healthy Buildings FAQ

 Where possible, the University has standardized on MERV-13 grade filtration which is often used in hospitals and urgent-care/outpatient facilities.
 These are rated as 85% efficient at capturing particles in 1.0 to 3.0 microns particle size range, and 90% capture efficiency of particles sizes 3.0 to 10.0 microns.
 As such, MERV-13 filters are able to capture fine dust, smoke, pollen, as well as droplets and aerosols which are the primary form of airborne coronavirus.

 What has Stanford done to ensure ventilation upgrades are implemented that help prevent COVID-19 transmission indoors?

 To help supplement the above-mentioned COVID-19 safety efforts in campus buildings, the following ventilation-related enhancements have been implemented as part of building restart procedures.

-- Mechanical ventilation systems are optimized per industry standards and guidelines.
-This includes:
+- Mechanical ventilation systems are optimized per industry standards and guidelines, with enhancement including:

 - Expanding daily operating hours (by as much as 50%).

 - Adjusting control settings to maximize the amount of outdoor air exchange in higher risk areas, where occupants may not be wearing masks or where larger groups are expected to gather (e.g., housing, dining, classroom, performing arts, and athletics facilities)